21 Sep Exercising after Breast Reduction

 - While it’s good to maintain some level of flexibility, be cautious not to overstretch, especially around the surgical area.

-- Overstretching can lead to pain and may even damage the healing tissues
+- Overstretching can lead to pain and may even damage the healing tissues.

 - Ignoring Pain